dhruvgoel3/JobMitra-App/README.md

 ensuring better access to job opportunities and benefits.

 ### Opportunities
-How is it different from other solutions?
+How is it different from other solutions?<br/>
- Team & Group Formation – Allows workers to create groups and apply for jobs collectively, making it easier to find large-scale projects.
+ Team & Group Formation – Allows workers to create groups and apply for jobs collectively, making it easier to find large-scale projects.<br/>
- Fair Wages & Job Security – Ensures workers receive fair wages by connecting them directly with employers and verified opportunities.
+ Fair Wages & Job Security – Ensures workers receive fair wages by connecting them directly with employers and verified opportunities.<br/>

 USP of JobMitra-
  Unlike other platforms that focus only on skilled professionals, JobMitra empowers both